Super Bowl XLII: New York Giants

-The New York Giants began the season with low expectations after star running back Tiki Barber retired.
+The Giants began the season with low expectations after star running back Tiki Barber retired.
 The Giants had lost in the NFC Wild Card round in each of the previous two seasons and had not won a playoff game in seven years.
 Quarterback Eli Manning, the younger brother of Super Bowl XLI MVP quarterback Peyton Manning, had struggled to find consistency.
 In his three seasons as a starter, he had completed less than 54% of his passes with a career passer rating of 73.4.
 While generally regarded as a solid quarterback, Manning had been unable to achieve the same level of success as fellow 2004 draftees Philip Rivers (for whom he was traded) and Ben Roethlisberger, the latter of whom had already won a Super Bowl (Super Bowl XL).
 By the 2007 season, many sports writers were starting to question if Eli would ever live up to the expectations that accompanied being selected with the first overall pick in a draft.

 The criticism of Manning intensified as the Giants lost the first two games of the regular season.
 The Giants recovered, though, notching six consecutive wins and finishing the year with a 10–6 record.
 The Giants were able to secure a wild card bid in the playoffs, despite the loss of running back Derrick Ward, defensive end Mathias Kiwanuka, and four-time Pro Bowl tight end Jeremy Shockey to injury.
 In the final game of the regular season, the Giants played at home against the undefeated New England Patriots.
-Although the Giants had already earned a playoff spot and had nothing to gain by winning the game, coach Tom Coughlin decided to play his starters throughout the game.
-New York, clearly playing to win against the league's best team, narrowly lost 38–35.
+Although the Giants had already earned a playoff spot and had nothing to gain by winning the game, Giants head coach Tom Coughlin decided to play his starters throughout the game.
+The Giants, clearly playing to win against the league's best team, narrowly lost 38–35.
 But the effort seemed to rejuvenate the Giants and prepare them for a difficult playoff run.
-Manning led his team to three road playoff wins in Tampa, Dallas and Green Bay respectively, without throwing a single interception.
+Manning led his team to three road playoff wins against the Tampa Bay Buccaneers, Dallas Cowboys and Green Bay Packers respectively, without throwing a single interception.
 The Giants' three playoff wins gave them an NFL record 10 consecutive wins on the road.
 They finished the season with a franchise-low 77 penalties, after setting a franchise record two years before with 146.